-During 1997, Japan requested NARTE’s assistance in the establishment of specific in-country certification programs comparable to and able to meet NARTE certification standards.
+During 1997, Japan requested NARTE’s assistance to establish specific in-country certification programs comparable to and able to meet NARTE certification standards.

-In 1999, NARTE certification programs in telecommunications, electromagnetic compatibility (EMC), and electrostatic discharge control (ESD) were formally accredited by the International Certification Accreditation Council (ICAC), an independent, not-for-profit, internationally recognized body.
+In 1999, NARTE certification programs in telecommunications, EMC, and electrostatic discharge control (ESD) were formally accredited by the International Certification Accreditation Council (ICAC), an independent, not-for-profit, internationally-recognized body.

 More than 16,000 telecommunications and EMC engineers and technicians in 26 countries have met the rigid certification criteria encompassing education, training, experience, supervisory and peer references, and examination.
 The competency of NARTE certified personnel has prompted many of the telephone, rail, power, pipeline, defense, and other industry corporations to mandate or prefer NARTE certification as a prerequisite to employment.